-Pregnancy and hypothyroidism–what patients have learned
+Pregnancy with Hypothyroidism or Hashimoto’s–what patients have learned

 Pregnancy: a time of a growing belly, different clothes, new dreams…and a host of physical demands on your body: